Sean Hannity responds to ‘ironic’ report that detailed his $90 million property empire

 - Theo Wargo/Getty Images

-- A report from The Guardian found public records that link Fox News host Sean Hannity to shell companies that spent $90 million on more than 870 homes.
+- A report from The Guardian found public records that linked Fox News host Sean Hannity to shell companies that spent $90 million on more than 870 homes.

 - The US Department of Housing and Urban Development apparently granted Hannity loans to buy at least two of the buildings.